 A Few Takeaways from NRA 2019

-It might’ve been the National Restaurant Association’s 100th show, but this was my 1st.
-And as a first timer, I noticed a few things…
+It might’ve been the National Restaurant Association’s (NRA) 100th show, but it was the first I attended.
+And as a first-timer, I noticed a few things…

-Gone are the days of long wait times, low quality food with limited choices and clunky processes.
-Now are the times where pies will be baked using tablets, and placing orders on kiosks will be the norm.
-Food is literally at your fingertips, in a very predictable way.
+Gone are the days of long wait times, low-quality food with limited choices, and clunky processes.
+Now are the times when placing orders on kiosks will be the norm.
+Food is literally a few taps of the fingertips away.

-From front-end customer interactions to behind the scenes business operations, restaurant automation is bringing together systems and software that are often disjointed.
-We’ve finally realized that tying these systems together will help the bottom line and more.
+From front-end customer interactions to behind-the-scenes business operations, restaurant automation often combines disjointed systems and software.
+We’ve finally realized that joining these systems together will help the bottom line, and so much more.

 Need I say more?
-The once popular 1960’s primetime cartoon The Jetsons got it right.
-They foresaw robots like Rosie as a lovable and normalized way to complete simpler tasks.
-One company in particular showcased a robot that self-navigates to attendees with drink refills – something that will allow servers to focus on more meaningful tasks like interacting with customers and making sure they are having an enjoyable experience.
-The Jetsons was supposedly set in the year 2062, so by my calculations we beat The Jetson’s prediction of useful robotics by 43 years.
+The once-popular 1960’s primetime cartoon The Jetsons got it right.
+They foresaw robots like Rosie as a lovable and normalized way to complete simple tasks.
+One company, in particular, showcased a robot that self-navigates to customers with drink refills – something that will allow servers to focus on more meaningful tasks like interacting with customers and ensuring they have an enjoyable experience.
+The Jetsons was supposedly set in the year 2062, so by my calculations, we beat The Jetson’s prediction of useful robotics by 43 years.

-Cannabis or CBD-Infused food and drink options are a top trend that a number of restaurants and drink makers have started implementing.
-The FDA still has not approved the two for use in food and drink however, so publicly traded companies (even Coca-Cola) are eagerly waiting to release their own cannabis infused products.
+Cannabis, or CBD-Infused food and drink options have become a top trend for many restaurants and pubs.
+As the FDA has not yet approved the two for use in food and drink, publicly traded companies (e.g., Coca-Cola) need to wait before they can creat and sell their own cannabis-infused products.

-Delivery services are a growing need for more than just QSR.
+Fifth, delivery services are a growing need for more than just Quick Service Restaurants (QSRs).

-The standard Chinese and pizza deliveries have some competition ahead.
-Third-party delivery services are getting more organized and are pushing to make it easier and more affordable for consumers to place and receive orders at many new restaurants.
+Restaurants offering their own delivery services have some competition ahead.
+Third-party delivery services are getting more organized and are pushing to make it easier for consumers to place and receive orders at nearly any restaurant of their choosing.

-Plant based meats and proteins are popular items that have advanced quickly – including meatless burgers (that are pretty darn close to the real deal!).
-Not only that, but environmentally friendly products are on the rise as well, from compostable straws, to sustainable packaging materials, to edible spoons.
+Plant-based meats and proteins are popular items that have advanced quickly – including meatless burgers (that are pretty darn close to the real deal!).
+Not only that, but environmentally friendly products are also on the rise, from compostable straws to sustainable packaging materials, to edible spoons.